 How does a writer go from Western history to epic fantasy?

-With a degree from Texas A&M University in agricultural journalism, Lightfoot has worked on both sides of the editorial desk for newspapers, magazines, and book publishers.
-She freelances for a national nonprofit youth organization as a writer and an editor, working with subject matter in the biological and environmental sciences.
-She has taught creative writing at the college level and has won many writing awards.
+With a Bachelor of Science in journalism from Texas A&M University, Lightfoot has worked on both sides of the editorial desk for newspapers, magazines, and book publishers.
+She has freelanced for a national youth organization as a writer-editor, working with subject matter in the biological and environmental sciences.
+She has taught creative writing at the college level and won many writing awards.

 "History did not have to happen the way it did . . . what exists today is not its logical conclusion.
 There is no freedom where history is a straitjacket."

 So writes Theodore Zeldin, author of An Intimate History of Humanity.
 His words neatly pull together Deborah's two ways of looking at, and writing about, history.

 The real history—history that happened "the way it did"—appeals to the journalist in her.
 Searching for old stories, finding the facts along a trail that is not much trodden now: that's like going on a treasure hunt.

 You'll find history's true happenings in Deborah's three books of History & Biography (all of them award-winners) featured at left under "Selected Works":